siddeshpm1/Jenkins/Jenkins Master and Slave configuration.md

      - same Java version
      - Same Maven version
   1. In case Jave or Maven paths are referring to the agent system then aline it according to masters `Global Tool Configuration`
   1. In case the case of the AWS server make sure your Jenkins URL should be updated to the latest Public IP.
+  2. Securety--> agent--> random

 ## Contributing